Manita-Su/truevoice-intent/README.md

 ## Classification

-We provide 3 benchmarks for the 7-class multi-class classification of destination column in truevoice-intnet dataset: LinearSVC and [ULMFit](https://github.com/cstorm125/thai2fit).
+We provide 3 benchmarks for the 7-class multi-class classification of destination column in `truevoice-intent` dataset: LinearSVC and [ULMFit](https://github.com/cstorm125/thai2fit).
 In the transfer learning cases, we first finetune the embeddings using all data.
 The test set contains 20% of all data split by TrueVoice.
 The rest is split into 85/15 train-validation split randomly.
 Performance metrics are micro-averaged accuracy and F1 score.
 For more details, see `classification.ipynb`.

 | model     | macro-accuracy | micro-accuracy | macro-F1       | micro-F1   |
 |-----------|----------------|----------------|----------------|------------|